Cheapest car insurance in West Virginia for a bad driving record

 Cheapest car insurance in West Virginia with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is State Farm, with rates averaging $1,795 or $150.
+State Farm is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $1,795 or $150.

 While one traffic ticket can affect car insurance rates, multiple tickets can significantly increase those rates.
 Failure to obey speed limits and traffic laws leads insurers to believe they will eventually have to pay claims due to risky driving.